fogarecious/rustemo_tutorial/README.md

     * Changing Types For Terminals
     * Changing Types For Grammar Rules
     * Using Vec As Types
-  * Changing Enum Value Names
+  * Changing Enum Variant Names
   * Changing Names Of Struct Fields And Function Parameters

 ## See Also